jaclx5/5-min-ds/_posts/2023-08-01-sequence_alignments_3.md

     }
 </style>

-_In the last post I formally defined alignments and described a way to quantify individual alignments in order to decide when and which alignment is an optimal one.
-The next logical step is to start devising algorithms to computationally find the optimal analysis between to sequences._
+_In the last post I formally defined what is a sequence alignment, and described a way to quantify how "good" an alignment is.
+Now I will start devising the algorithms to find the best (a.k.a. optimal) alignment between two sequences._

 > Check also the [companion notebook](add companion address) (more info at the [end of the post](#code)).

 # Alignment Algorithms

-At this point we know everything about how to define and quantify alignments.
-We still don't know, though, __how to find the optimal alignment__ score.
-In the remaining of this post we will explore some algorithms that, given a pair of sequences and the values for each pairing operation, return the **_optimal alignment_** for those two sequences.
+If you have been following the previous posts of this series I hope you have learned quite bit about alignments.
+Lets recap a few things we learned so far:
+- An alignment between two sequences $$A$$ and $$B$$ is a sequence of operations over $$A$$ that turn it into $$B$$;
+- A huge number of distinct alignments exist between $$A$$ and $$B$$;
+- It is possible to assign a score of how "good" each of those alignments is;
+- And, finally, the alignment (or alignments) with the highest score is called __optimal alignment__.

+Now, our next challenge will be to __design an algorithm that finds the optimal alignment between any two given sequences__.

 ## Greedy Approach - A False Start

-A straightforward, although _naïve_, way to search for the optimal alignment would be to systematically try the possible alignment operations, "greedily" choosing each next step according to the best score found so far.
+Our first attemp will be a straightforward, although _naïve_, way to search for the optimal alignment, by probing systematically all possible alignment operations in each step of the way, "greedily" choosing the next search direction according to the best score found so far.

-The sequence of images bellow illustrates this __greedy__ algorithm on our familiar sequences: <code class="python">POINTER</code> and <code class="python">PUNTER</code>:
+The sequence of images bellow illustrates this __Greedy__ algorithm on our familiar sequences: <code class="python">POINTER</code> and <code class="python">PUNTER</code>.

+In each step of the algorithm the __<span style="color:#ff0000;">red</span>__ box represents the best alignment obtained so far, the __<span style="color:#00ff00;">green</span>__ box represents the previously expanded node, and the __<span style="color:#0000ff;">blue</span>__ one represents the solution when we find it.
+You can click on the left and right arrows, or in the bottom circles to navigate the steps of the algorithm.

-{% include slideshow.html slideshow=page.greedy %}
+{% include slideshow.html slideshow=page.greedy1 %}

-In the first step you can see that we started with an _empty_ alignment with an obvious score of 0 and expanded it by applying the three possible operations:
+In the first step, the algorithm starts with an _empty_ alignment with an score of 0 (zero), and expands it by applying the three possible operations:

 - Align the next letter from the top sequence adding a GAP to the bottom sequence, obtaining a score of -2.
 - Align the next letters from both sequences, obtaining a score of 3 due to the MATCH.
 - Align the next letter from the bottom sequence adding a GAP to the top sequence, obtaining a score of -2.

-The __green__ box represents the expanded node and the __red__ box the best alignment obtained so far.

-Now, we repeat the same process expanding the best node found so far, thus the __greedy__ nature of the algorithm.
-We keep repeating it until we "exhaust" both sequences.
+Next, it chooses the best node found so far (thus the __greedy__ in the algorithm's name) and repeats the same expansion process.
+The algorithm keeps expanding the best node, until it "exhausts" both sequences.

-As it progresses, the algorithm recursively builds a ternary tree containing in its leaves the many alternative alignments.
+As it progresses, the algorithm recursively builds a ternary tree that contains in its leaves the many alternative alignments.

-Notice that, due to the accumulation of gaps and mismatches, in some steps (e.g., step 4, 7), the next best alignment does not result from the one previously expanded.
-In theses cases the algorithm backtracks to explore other branches of the expansion tree.
+Notice that, due to the accumulation of gaps and mismatches, in some steps (e.g., step 4, 7), the next best alignment doesn't always result from the one previously expanded.
+In these cases the algorithm "backtracks" to explore other branches of the expansion tree.

-As you may already guessed, from the title of this section, although this algorithm seems pretty effective, it is not guarantee to find the best alignment.
-As it usual with all greedy algorithms.
+Although this algorithm seems pretty effective at a first glance it has a major flaw.
+As it usualy occurs with Greedy algorithms, it does not allways find the best alignment.

-Check this simple counter example:

-$$s1 = ABC$$
-$$s2 = ABXABC$$

-The greedyness of the algorithm forces it to explore what looks like a promising path, immediately aligning the three first letters of both sequences, which leads to the following sub-optimal alignment:
+This pair of sequences, <code class="python">ABC</code> and <code class="python">ABXABC</code>, is an example for which the Greedy algorithm fails:

 {% include slideshow.html slideshow=page.greedy2 %}

+As we can see in this example, the greedyness of the algorithm, and the fact that it stops as soon as it founds a possible solution, leads to a sub-optimal alignment:

 <pre class="graybox">
 <code class="python">